-The Innovation Law Center educates students on the technical, legal, and business aspects involved in bringing new technologies to market.
+Led by Professor M. Jack Rudnick, the Innovation Law Center educates students on the technical, legal, and business aspects involved in bringing new technologies to market.
 This experiential education provides a solid foundation for careers in a number of settings, including law firms, corporations, government agencies, tech transfer offices, and consulting and investing firms.

 Students in the Law Center have completed hundreds of research projects on real technologies on behalf of universities, federal research laboratories, technology development organizations and businesses, including both established companies and startups.
 Opportunities are available for student financial support, including scholarships and paid senior research associate positions with the affiliated New York State Science & Technology Law Center (see below).

 The Innovation Law Center also offers a curricular program in Technology Commercialization Law Studies for students interested in demonstrating an in-depth scholarship in the area.
 More information on the Technology Commercialization Law Studies curricular program and other curricular programs is available here.

 The New York State Science & Technology Law Center (NYSSTLC)

 Syracuse University College of Law and the Innovation Law Center have been designated the New York State Science & Technology Law Center (NYSSTLC) by Empire State Development’s Division of Science, Technology and Innovation (NYSTAR) since 2004.
 This prestigious designation demonstrates TCLC's extensive track record and experience in the field of technology commercialization law.